 It is vital that the Government take every step possible to ensure that students sitting exams next year will not be at any disadvantage in the future through the lack of teaching.
 I know that Ofqual is continuing to work with the Department.
 I truly believe that the Conservative party is a party of opportunity and that we cannot let this awful pandemic ruin the chances of this country’s future.

-Looking at Scotland, Northern Ireland and Wales, I think that we can all accept that, whatever method Ofqual chose to award grades, there was always going to be some problems when exams were not actually taken.
-There was also the issue of trying to ensure that grade inflation does not leave students disadvantaged against previous or future cohorts and that there is no disadvantage with regard to future university places.
+Looking at Scotland, Northern Ireland and Wales, I think we can all accept that, whatever method Ofqual chose to award grades, there were always going to be some problems when exams were not actually taken.
+There was also the issue of trying to ensure that grade inflation did not leave students disadvantaged against previous or future cohorts, and that there was no disadvantage with regard to future university places.
 We should not forget that the majority of students who received their initial A-level grades saw no change when the system was amended, but I am afraid that too many did.
 I spoke personally to a number of young people who had been deeply affected by it.
-None the less, I am pleased that the Government responded and at speed when colleagues raised these issues and we were able to make the necessary changes to avoid lengthy appeals and, of course, to reflect the changes for GCSE students.
+None the less, I am pleased that the Government responded and at speed when colleagues raised these issues, and we were able to make the necessary changes to avoid lengthy appeals and, of course, to reflect the changes for GCSE students.

 So much of the discussion in the Chamber today is about what happened in August and about placing blame.
 What is critical is how we ensure that students taking exams in 2021 and 2022 have the opportunity to reach their potential and that our children are back in school, engaging fully and benefiting from a full and rounded education.
 Yes, we must learn lessons, and I welcome the steps that my right hon.
 Friend the Secretary of State is taking to address the Select Committee next week.